These are the Zodiac constellations in the correct order from Aries to Pisces.

-Just remember that sequence of letters.
-That lists the waxing phases, then reverse it to get the waning phases: FGQCN.
+Just remember that sequence of letters: NCQGF.
+That gives you the order of the waxing phases, then reverse it to get the waning phases: FGQCN.
 The good thing about this sequence of letters is that you just have to memorize it one way!
 During your Moon Phases quiz you can write it down and then reverse it.

 A mnemonic – DOC – will help you learn the Moon phases names

-Here’s a good way to remember the order of the Moon phases: DOC.
+Here’s a good way to remember the order of the Moon phases if you have to choose the phase name based on an image of the phase: DOC.

 The three letter word DOC is a good mnemonic for remembering the Moon phases names and how they grow first and then shrink.
 It’s a “shape-ronym” – I have a feeling I just invented that name – it’s where the letter shapes help you remember something.